peter2610/Phase-2-Week-2-Code-Challenge---Smart-Goal-Planner/README.md

 Automatically updates the saved amount.

 When the saved amount reaches the target, the goal is marked as completed.
+📅 Deadline & Category Tracking

+Goals display their categories and deadlines.

+Deadlines approaching soon or past due are visually indicated (MVP-ready for enhancement).

 ## 📦 Getting Started